eangelica2014/versal-gadget-api/README.md

 ### Web components

 To install all the APIs at once, you can use the new [HTML Imports API](http://www.polymer-project.org/platform/html-imports.html).
-We recommend using our [Web Components runtime](https://github.com/Versal/component-runtime) library as a lightweight polyfill for some Web Components libraries.
+We recommend using [Webcomponentsjs](https://github.com/webcomponents/webcomponentsjs) library as a lightweight polyfill for HTML imports.

-In your gadget directory, run `bower install --save versal-gadget-api`.
+In your gadget directory, run `bower install --save versal-gadget-api webcomponentsjs`.

 Then add the following to the `<head>` of your your gadget's `versal.html`: